 ORACUL is embarking upon our June 2019 educational tour of Egypt.
 We'll be visiting the archaeological (as well as anomalous and anachronistic) Egyptian sites that still inspire so much scientific debate today.

 Scheduled for 5 June – 18 June of 2019, this ORACUL pilgrimage will be led by both geologist Dr. Robert Schoch and Egyptologist Mohamed Ibrahim.
-We'll be gathering footage of the talks and discussions held along the way, in order to create a mini-documentary about the latest questions and evidence regarding the age of this ancient land.
-Please see the tour page for more information regarding this trip - it is currently sold out but please contact us via email if you would like to reserve a spot on the waiting list (and a possible second tour).
+Wonderful talks and discussions will be held along the way, and you'll learn about the latest questions and evidence regarding the age of this ancient land.
+Please see the tour page for more information regarding this trip - we expect it to fill up quickly, so please contact us if you would like to reserve your spot!

 The scientific debate surrounding the origins of human civilization is far from settled.
 Independent research by scholars and professionals in the hard sciences has begun to challenge the accepted narrative of civilization’s beginnings.
 Today, there is a large body of evidence from a myriad of fields which argues convincingly for a revision of that narrative – pushing back the timeline for advanced culture by thousands of years.

 Opposed by many orthodox scholars (whose interests are served by maintaining the status quo), serious scientists and professionals who attempt to bring attention to this contrary evidence are often ignored and ridiculed.
 Handicapped by a lack of funding, publicity, and professional networking, breakthrough research related to ancient cultures continues to languish in relative obscurity.